MONAPATI0433/personal-blog/content/blog/this-is-blog-page.md

 ---
 path: Company
 date: 2019-11-28T07:01:15.683Z
-title: This is Blog Page2
+title: A salted duck egg is a Chinese preserved food product made by soaking duck
 description: >-
   Now you will be able to push your repository to github.
 Basically, you have to merge those new initialized files with your work. git pull fetches and merges